Rape victim set ablaze dies of burns at Jaipur hospital | Law-Order

 Rape victim set ablaze dies of burns at Jaipur hospital

-A 30-year-old rape victim who was allegedly set on fire at her home in Rajasthan’s Hanumangarh succumbed to her burn injuries at a hospital here on Saturday, police said.
+A 30-year-old rape victim who was allegedly set on fire at her home in Rajasthan’s Hanumangarh succumbed to her burn injuries at Jaipur's SMS Hospital on Saturday, police said.

+Police have detained two people, including the rape accused, for questioning in the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)